 COMMITTEE ON ENFORCED DISAPPEARANCES

-There are several ways in which civil society stakeholders can engage with the Committee on Enforced Disappearances and its work as described below.
-NGOs and other civil society stakeholders do not need any ECOSOC consultative status to use these opportunities.
+There are several ways in which civil society actors can engage with the Committee on Enforced Disappearances and its work, as described below.
+NGOs and other civil society actors do not need any ECOSOC consultative status to use these opportunities.

-The Committee welcomes local, national and international civil society stakeholders, in particular associations of families of disappeared persons, to provide country-specific information on issues relevant to the implementation of the Convention in the State Party concerned.
+The Committee welcomes local, national and international civil society actors, in particular associations of families of disappeared persons, to provide country-specific information on issues relevant to the implementation of the Convention in the State party concerned.

 All submissions should: